glungu/udacity-intel-openvino/03-optimizing-performance/project/mouse-pointer-controller/README.md

     python main.py --type cam --precision high --speed fast

-Note: add `--quantize` parameter to use quantized model of the given type: FP32, FP16, INT8 (default: FP16)
+Note: add `--precision` parameter to the above to use model precision, `--device` to use on device other than CPU (e.g. GPU, FPGA or VPU), `--threshold` to use different confidence threshold.

 ## Benchmarks